jojo157/learning-platform/README.md

 #### Database Design

 This application uses Mongo DB to store and retrieve the user data.
-Mongo DB is a non-relational databse.
+Mongo DB is a non-relational database.
 This application consists of 4 collections as shown in the schema diagram below.

-The users collection is populated when a user succesfully registers and is used to verify a user upon login.The content collect stores the data for articles that appear on the library page.
+The users collection is populated when a user successfully registers and is used to verify a user upon login.The content collect stores the data for articles that appear on the library page.
 Only an admin user can add to this collection.
-The posts collection stores the data for a users stick notes that are displayed on their profile.
-The favourites collection takes record of a users favoured articles.
+The posts collection stores the data for a user's sticky notes that are displayed on their profile.
+The favourites collection takes record of a user's favoured articles.

 ![Finance Mind Schema](static/images/readme_images/schema.png)